Brú Pension Fund Loan policy

 10.1

-Loans can be paid fully or partially without a fee.
+Loans can be paid in part or in full during the loan period without a payment fee.

 11. Publishing